 KINGSLAND, Ga. – Records from the Kingsland Police Department revealed new information in last week's officer-involved shooting.

 According to an incident report obtained by News4Jax, the Kingsland police officer who the Georgia Bureau of Investigation said was involved in the shooting and the man killed in the shooting had previously interacted.

-Presley, who had been on the force for just over a year, was placed on administrative leave by the Kingsland Police Department after Green, 33, was shot and killed following a short chase Wednesday night.
+Officer Zechariah Presley, who has been on the force for just over a year, was placed on administrative leave by the Police Department after Anthony "Tony" Green, 33, was shot and killed following a short chase Wednesday night.

 An incident report from March 12 shows a woman called police, and Presley and another officer responded to the call.
 The caller accused Green and another woman of trespassing, but no arrest was made.